CMU-CREATE-Lab/speck-gateway/README.txt

 -----

-The Speck Gateway is an application which downloads data samples from a Speck to the user's computer and optionally uploads the data samples to Fluxtream.
+The Speck Gateway is an application which downloads data samples from a Speck to the user's computer and optionally uploads the data samples to a BodyTrack Datastore server such as Fluxtream (https://github.com/fluxtream/fluxtream-app) or a Node Datastore Server (https://github.com/BodyTrack/node-datastore-server).

 Data samples are stored in two forms: a local database and a CSV file.
 By default, the database and CSV will be in a subdirectory under the user's home directory, but the location can be overridden (see below for details).
 The exact path